Tteokbokki is super easy to make. A little too easy in fact.

 Be careful not to add too much liquid or the resulting dish will be more like a soup.

-Low and slow is preferable for reheating tteokbokki because it allows ample time for the tteok to absorb the liquid and soften.
-Boiling the water first is more of a harsh method and doesn’t recover the tteok’s texture as well.
+Low and slow is preferable for reheating tteokbokki because it allows ample time for the rice cakes to absorb the liquid and soften.
+Boiling the water first is more of a harsh method and doesn’t recover the texture as well.

-The tteok was tasty and still soft and fluffy reheated this way.
-It was a tiny bit more mushy than the day before, but you should always expect to lose some quality when reheating.
+Results: The tteok was a tiny bit more mushy than the day before, but you should always expect to lose some quality when reheating.
+Overall it was tasty and still fluffy.
+The reheating process was quick and easy too.

 Reheating tteokbokki in the microwave

-I didn’t hold out much hope for the microwave but I had to try it because I can’t heat my tteokbokki in a pan if I’m on-the-go.
+I didn’t hold out much hope for the microwave but I had to try it because you can’t heat tteokbokki in a pan if you’re on-the-go.

-I put the tteokbokki in a microwave safe bowl, sprinkled some water over it and covered the bowl.
-Then I microwaved it for 2 x 10 second intervals.
+I put the tteokbokki in a microwave safe bowl, sprinkled a decent amount of water over it (use extra sauce if you have it), and covered the bowl.
+Then I microwaved it for 3 x 10-second intervals, checking on it regularly to make sure it wasn’t overheating.
+Once the rice cakes are soft(ish) to the touch, they’re done.

 How to store tteokbokki

-You should keep tteokbokki in an airtight container in the refrigerator.
+To store leftover cooked tteokbokki, place it in an airtight container in the fridge for up to 3 days.
 The tteokbokki will get hard as it cools down, but you can soften it up again when you reheat it.
-You can keep the tteokbokki in the refrigerator for 2-3 days before it starts to go bad.

-If you want to avoid this happening, you can store the tteok and the sauce separately.
+If you want to avoid this happening, aim to store the tteok and any extra sauce separately.

 Can you freeze tteokbokki?

 Cooked tteokbokki doesn’t freeze well and you should avoid doing it.
-The texture will suffer and you won’t ever get the soft chewy dish you were expecting upon reheating.
+The texture will suffer as they absorb moisture and you won’t ever get the soft chewy dish you’re expecting.

 There’s no need to flash freeze the rice cakes first because they’re so dense there’s no risk of them being squished by the vacuum machine.
 Simply portion them out and seal.